-- (6) Driving Under the Influence of Intoxicants (DUII)/Furnishing Alcohol to Minors/Liquor Law Violations.
-The Commission will deny a service permit if: - (a) Within three years the applicant has had two DUII convictions or one diversion and one conviction, any one of which was within 12 months; - (b) Within seven years the applicant has had a combination of diversions and convictions for DUII or Furnishing Alcohol to Minors that equal three, any one of which was within 18 months; - (c) Within ten years the applicant has had a combination of diversions and convictions for DUII or Furnishing Alcohol to Minors that equal four or more, any one of which was within three years.
-The only good cause to overcome the criterion in this subsection is the applicant's sworn statement on a Commission-supplied form that: - (A) He/she has not used or consumed any alcohol within 18 months: - (B) He/she has successfully completed an alcohol treatment program or is actively involved in an alcohol treatment program or recovery program, and is following treatment recommendations.
-If a completion certificate or other proof that the applicant successfully completed a treatment program is available, the applicant will provide a copy to the Commission; and - (C) He/she has complied and is currently complying with all parole or probation requirements. - (d) Within five years the applicant has had a liquor license or service permit canceled for liquor law violations.
-The Commission may grant the permit in less than five years if the violations did not involve threats to public safety or demonstrate that the applicant would be a poor compliance risk as an alcohol server - (7) Habit of Using to Excess.
-The Commission will deny a service permit if within ten years the applicant has had a combination of four or more diversions or convictions for DUII or felony drug related convictions or diversions, if the most recent conviction/diversion was within two years.
-The only good cause to overcome the criterion in this section is the applicant's sworn statement on a Commission-supplied form that: - (a) He/she has not used or consumed any alcohol or controlled substances within 18 months; and - (b) He/she has successfully completed an alcohol or drug treatment program or is actively involved in an alcohol or drug treatment or recovery program, and is following treatment recommendations.
-If a completion certificate or other means of proof that the applicant successfully completed a treatment program is available, the applicant will provide a copy to the Commission; and - (c) Within 18 months he/she has had no alcohol or controlled substance related parole or probation violations or convictions. - (8) Pending Charges.
-If otherwise eligible, the commission may grant a service permit to an applicant who has any drug/ alcohol related charges pending on the date the Commission receives the application.
+- (7) Driving Under the Influence of Intoxicants (DUII)/ Furnishing Alcohol to Minors/ Liquor Law Violations: - (a) The Commission will deny a service permit if: - (A) Within three years the applicant has had two DUII convictions or one diversion and one conviction, any one of which was within 12 months; - (B) Within seven years the applicant has had a combination of diversions and convictions for DUII or Furnishing Alcohol to Minors that equal three, any one of which was within 18 months; - (C) Within ten years the applicant has had a combination of diversions and convictions for DUII or Furnishing Alcohol to Minors that equal four or more, any one of which was within three years. - (D) Within five years the applicant has had a liquor license or service permit canceled for liquor law violations.
+The Commission may grant the permit in less than five years if the violations did not involve threats to public safety or demonstrate that the applicant would be a poor compliance risk as an alcohol server. - (b) If applicant has DUII convictions or diversions, good cause may apply.
+Good cause to overcome the criteria in subsection (a)(A) through (C) above is the applicant's sworn statement on a Commission-supplied form that: - (A) He/she has not used or consumed alcohol or controlled substances within 18 months; and - (B) He/she has successfully completed a state certified alcohol or drug treatment program or is actively involved in a state certified treatment or recovery program, and is following treatment recommendations, including a recommendation by the treatment provider that the applicant be allowed to perform the duties of a Service Permittee.
+If a completion certificate or other proof that the applicant successfully completed a treatment program is available, the applicant will provide a copy to the Commission; and - (C) He/she has completed all parole or probation requirements. - (8) Habit of Using to Excess.
+The Commission will deny a service permit if within ten years the applicant has had a combination of four or more diversions or convictions for DUII or felony drug related convictions or diversions, if the most recent conviction/ diversion was within two years.
+The only good cause to overcome the criterion in this section is the applicant's sworn statement on a Commission-supplied form that: - (a) He/she has not used or consumed any alcohol or controlled substances within 18 months; and - (b) He/she has successfully completed a state certified alcohol or drug treatment program or is actively involved in a state certified alcohol or drug treatment or recovery program, and is following treatment recommendations, including a recommendation by the treatment provider that the applicant be allowed to perform the duties of a Service Permittee.
+If a completion certificate or other means of proof that the applicant successfully completed a treatment program is available, the applicant will provide a copy to the Commission; and - (c) He/she has completed all parole or probation requirements. - (9) Pending Charges.
+If otherwise eligible, the Commission may grant a service permit to an applicant who has any drug/alcohol related charges pending on the date the Commission receives the application.
 The Commission will issue the permit with a restriction that the permittee must notify the Commission, in writing, of the disposition of the charge(s).

 Stat.
-Auth.: ORS 471 & ORS 472, including ORS 471.030, ORS 471.730(1), ORS 471.730(5), ORS 472.030, ORS 472.060(1) & ORS 472.060(2)(d)
+Auth.: ORS 471 & ORS 472, including ORS 471.030, ORS 471.730(1) & (5), ORS 472.030 & ORS 472.060(1) & (2)(d)